-Before an appeal is taken into consideration, the Board of Appeals sends the notice of appeal to the body against which the appeal is lodged inviting them to enter into discussions with the parties concerned in order to determine whether or not an amicable settlement of the dispute is possible.
+Before an appeal is taken into consideration, the Examination Appeal Board sends the notice of appeal to the body against which the appeal is lodged inviting them to enter into discussions with the parties concerned in order to determine whether or not an amicable settlement of the dispute is possible.
 It must be made clear within three weeks whether or not this is possible.
-If an amicable settlement is not possible, the Board of Appeals shall take the appeal into consideration.
+If an amicable settlement is not possible, the Examination Appeal Board shall take the appeal into consideration.